hidde-jan/Blockchaingers.github.io/README.md

 4. Press play and get instant feedback on the guidelines and pick refactor candidates.

-5. Click on the Pull request icon to make Better Code Hub on every Push and Pull Request.
+5. Click on the Pull request icon to make Better Code Hub analyse every Push and Pull Request.

 ## How to get support